BEV$^2$PR: BEV-Enhanced Visual Place Recognition with Structural Cues: EXPERIMENTS

-\textbf{Shared Bottom Backbone.} To demonstrate the effectiveness of the shared bottom backbone, we intentionally degenerate our framework into two versions, as depicted in Table \uppercase\expandafter{\romannumeral4}, one (\#2) is single-input with a bottom backbone pre-trained through BEV generation but without structural stream, the other (\#3) is dual-input with a bottom backbone not pre-trained via BEV generation.
-The results reveal that the shared bottom backbone helps visual stream learn fine-grained local features (\#1 \vs \#2), especially map information such as lane divider, pedestrian crossing, and lane boundary in our work.
+\textbf{Shared Bottom Backbone.} To demonstrate the effectiveness of the shared bottom backbone, we intentionally degenerate our framework into two versions, as depicted in \Cref{Tab.4}, one (\ding{173}) is single-stream with a bottom backbone pre-trained through BEV generation, the other (\ding{174}) is dual-stream with a bottom backbone not pre-trained via BEV generation.
+The results reveal that the pre-trained bottom backbone helps visual stream learn fine-grained local features (\ding{172} \vs \ding{173}), especially map information such as lane divider, pedestrian crossing, and lane boundary in our work.
 This is more effective for hard scenes, but to some extent, it affects the effectiveness of global features in simple scenes.
-For \#3, the dual-input network involves a visual stream and a structural stream, which, beyond appearance information, can provide more detailed BEV structural information, thereby resulting in greater performance improvements in hard and semi-hard scenes.
-Based on the above discussion, a shared bottom backbone and a structural stream can maximize the robustness of global features under different environments.
+For \ding{174}, the dual-stream network can provide more detailed BEV structural information, thereby resulting in greater performance improvements in hard and semi-hard scenes.
+Based on the above discussion, the dual-stream network with a shared bottom backbone can maximize the robustness of global features under different environments.

 \textbf{BEV Types.} We then perform ablation experiments to study the impact of varying types of BEV supervised models on VPR.
-Given the restricted variety of map elements within the nuScenes dataset, we focus on three key static elements: lane divider, pedestrian crossing, and lane boundary.
-As depicted in Table \uppercase\expandafter{\romannumeral5}, when training without structural information, the baseline achieves 88.93\% R@1 and 4.58\% R$^{\text{H}}$@1, respectively.
-When providing structural information of lane divider to the model, our method achieves gains of 2.32\% and 9.75\% on R@1 and R$^{\text{H}}$@1.
+Given the restricted variety of map elements within the NuScenes dataset, we focus on three key static elements: lane divider, pedestrian crossing, and lane boundary.
+As depicted in \Cref{Tab.5}, when training without structural information, the baseline model achieves 88.93\% R@1 and 4.58\% R$^{\text{H}}$@1, respectively.
+When providing structural information of lane divider to the model, BEV$^2$PR achieves gains of 2.32\% and 9.75\% on R@1 and R$^{\text{H}}$@1.
 More types of BEV consistently improves our method, particularly benefiting the categories of lane divider and lane boundary, which can be attributed to the higher proportion of road divider and road boundary in the image compared to pedestrian crossing.
 While three types of static elements with structural characteristics can achieve the best performance improvement.